Pour yourself a cup and come on in. |

 Whereas, this was the "SSB corner" of the station in 1997, operated by friend Genie.

 My interest in DX' ing increased and interest in old gear and AM operating decreased.
 I found myself putting together a station with more up-to-date equipment and upgrading antennas.
 A five year project of antenna improvement resulted in the installation of 3 towers and 15 antennas, covering 160 meters through 432 Mhz.
-Equipment upgrades included 2 new transceivers and 3 new amplifiers.

 Also, along the way, I changed calls; first to W4MKM in 1999 and then to K4MK in 2001.
 My change to K4MK was made with the thought of having a good short call for contesting, but somehow I have not gotten as enthused about contesting as I thought I would.

-During the mid and late 1990's and up to the present, my extended family has increased in size to include five grandchildren, ranging in age from 15 to 7 years old.
+The yagi for 75 meters was the most ambitious of the antenna projects.
+It was completed in 2004.
+The " DX MAGAZINE " featured it in an article in the August, 2004 issue.
+Click here to view the article (requires PDF, use browser Return to get back here) During the mid and late 1990's and up to the present, my extended family has increased in size to include five grandchildren, ranging in age from 15 to 7 years old.
 On occasion, some of them have shown an interest in ham radio.
 Shown below is oldest grandson Tanner, doing a bit of code practice.

+Here she is, doing some repair work on a power supply.
 Her associate technician Floyd, also helps out, but prefers frequent breaks for a nap.

 In November , 2007, after ten years of concentrating on the pursuit of DX, I was rewarded with the Honor Roll # 1 award.